FrancisGregori/AIInk/replit.md

 TattoostencilPro is a professional AI-powered design platform featuring two main creative tools: Stencil Tool for tattoo stencil generation and Flux Kontext for AI-assisted design editing.
 It recreates the functionality of the original TattoostencilPro, utilizing multiple AI models (Steven, Makishi, Darwin, Adrian) for stencil processing.
 This full-stack web application, built with a React frontend and Express.js backend, supports real-time job processing, user credit management, and comprehensive gallery display.
 The business vision is to provide a leading AI-powered platform for tattoo artists and designers, enhancing creative workflows and expanding market potential through innovative AI tools.

 ### Recent Updates (2025-08-26)
+- **Replicate URL Direct Access Fixed**: Eliminated proxy system that was breaking Replicate images
+  - Removed proxy conversion code from AuthenticatedImage.tsx that was rewriting URLs to `/api/proxy/replicate/...`
+  - Deleted proxy endpoint `/api/proxy/replicate/*` from server/routes.ts
+  - Replicate URLs now used directly without any modification or rewriting
+  - Added runtime verification to detect any unwanted URL transformations
+  - Images from Replicate (like `https://replicate.delivery/...`) now load directly without proxy
 - **Public Gallery Access Restored**: Fixed critical issue where gallery and flux projects returned empty arrays due to authentication requirements
   - Added `getPublicGalleryItems()` method in storage to fetch recent gallery items from all users
   - Added `getPublicFluxProjects()` method in storage to fetch recent flux projects from all users